Choosing a Quality Eating Disorder Treatment Provider

 At Eating Recovery Center, one way that we accomplish this is by seeking accreditation by the Joint Commission.

-Why choose an accredited facility?
+Why choose an accredited center?

-When you choose a Joint Commission-accredited facility, like Eating Recovery Center, you know that you will experience the highest standards of safety and quality of care, including the following benefits, just to name a few:
+When you choose a Joint Commission-accredited center, like Eating Recovery Center, you know that you will experience the highest standards of safety and quality of care, including the following benefits, just to name a few:

 - Implementation of well-researched, evidence-based treatment options by providers